 Manuscripts are received by the managing editor and assigned to the appropriate section editor(s).
 All manuscripts are internally reviewed for suitability to the journal and conformity to the scholarly and reporting standards of the field.
 Following this review, corresponding authors may be contacted with questions or requests.
 Authors may also be notified that the journal does not wish to pursue publication of the manuscript.

-After completing the internal review process, manuscripts for feature articles are sent for double-blind external peer review.
+After completing the internal review process, manuscripts for feature articles are sent for double-anonymous external peer review.
 Reviewers are asked to follow the COPE Ethical Guidelines for Peer Reviewers.
 The reviewer’s identity is not revealed to the author or to other reviewers.
 Manuscripts for all other sections of the journal undergo review by internal and, when applicable, guest editors.

 Publication Decisions and Revisions